 The physiology of vitamin B12 is complex.
 In order for your body to absorb naturally occurring vitamin B12, digestive processes in the stomach and small intestine must break down the proteins that bind the vitamin.
 Gastric acid releases vitamin B12 from the food that you consume, which becomes a problem for some older adults because they produce less stomach acid as they age, thereby increasing their risk for B12 deficiencies.
 Specifically, the National Health and Nutrition Examination Survey estimated that 3.2% of adults over age 50 have seriously low levels of B12, and up to 20% may have a borderline deficiency.

 Although many people over 50 have low vitamin B12 levels, no public health policies recommend routine screenings for this vitamin, as doctors do for cholesterol or high blood sugar.
-This makes prevention and early detection of vitamin B12 deficiency incredibly important for the health of older adults—another reason for choosing the InsideTracker Performance Plan, which monitors this key biomarker.
+This makes prevention and early detection of vitamin B12 deficiency incredibly important for the health of older adults.
 If you’re concerned about which form of vitamin B12 you should be consuming, existing research does not suggest that either form is able to be absorbed more efficiently than the other—bioavailability of the vitamin is purely a matter of an individual’s hydrochloric acid in the stomach.What are the signs of a B12 deficiency?

 Because a deficiency can be slow to develop, it may be difficult to notice symptoms.
 The best way to test the amount of B12 in your body is to have your blood analyzed by InsideTracker, which will tell you if you’re at your optimal nutritional range.
 Unfortunately, since there are so many symptoms of a possible deficiency, the condition may be misdiagnosed or overlooked.
 Talk to your doctor if you experience any of the following symptoms: